fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

-That’s a bit hard to read, but looking at the data we see that the “Updated Rakefile” commit was the last commit on the greet branch before merging.
-Let’s reset the greet branch to that commit.
+That's a bit hard to read, but looking at the data we see that the "Updated Rakefile" commit was the last commit on the greet branch before merging.
+Let's reset the greet branch to that commit.

 ```shell
 $ git reset --hard c1a7120